cms-opendata-workshop/workshop2021-lesson-introtrigger/_episodes/02_choosing.md

 ~~~
 {: .language-python}

-On the other hand, if you are using the Docker container replace them with:
+On the other hand, if you are using the Docker container add these lines:

 ~~~
 #needed to access the conditions data from the Docker container